 Title II of the Clean Air Act, as amended, requires vehicle manufacturers to supply the purchaser of a commercial vehicle with all the service and maintenance literature necessary to ensure the emission-related components function properly for the useful life period.
 The useful life period varies with fuel, vehicle type, and GVWR as defined by 40 CFR, Sections 86.094-2 and 86.096-2.
-In compliance with the provisions, the Driver's Manual and Maintenance Manual (workshop type) contain all the information required for the operation and maintenance of the factory-installed emission related components of your Western Star Truck engine.
+In compliance with the provisions, the Driver's Manual (workshop type) contains all the information required for the operation and maintenance of the factory-installed emission related components of your Western Star Truck Engine.

 The Environmental Protection Agency has certified each engine, thereby confirming it meets exhaust emission standards for the new engines.
-To be certain the emission related components function over the useful operation as designed, regular maintenance is necessary for these components.
+To be certain the emission related components function over the useful operation as designed, regular maintenance is necessary for the components.